In Jackson, Miss., two weeks with no running water and no end in sight

 Two weeks later, many residents still don’t have water.
 Officials say it’s impossible to know how many homes are completely without water, as some may have a trickle coming out of their pipes.
 But Jackson Public Works Director Charles Williams said Monday morning that the current pressure was at 37 pounds per square inch — it’s normally between 85 and 90.

 “The system is back up, but we’re still not consistent with the pressure that we need,” Williams said.
-“This is an old system so obviously it’s not responding as quickly as we would like.”
+“This is an old system, so obviously it’s not responding as quickly as we would like.”

 In Northeast Jackson, Nancy Palmer has been without water since Feb.
-16. Palmer, 82, lives in an apartment in a senior citizens home and uses a walker.
+16. The 82-year-old lives in an apartment in a senior citizens home and uses a walker.
 Her sister had water, but Palmer couldn’t use her shower because it’s not equipped with handrails she needs to avoid falling.
 So, to bathe and flush the toilet, Palmer paid the man who drives her to and from doctor’s appointments to bring her water every other day.

 “I spent like $160 on water to flush my commodes,” she said.
 “That’s what we had to bathe with, to brush our teeth.
 We had to buy bottled water for that.
 You couldn’t get gallons, just the bottles in the case.”